Mayurji/Machine-Learning/README.md

 # Machine-Learning

-Machine Learning refers to a program which is capable of learning itself and improve itself over a period of time and experience with different data point.
+### Machine Learning refers to a program which is capable of learning itself and improve itself over a period of time and experience with different data point.

-We'll be looking at the all the possible problem be it supervisied or unsupervisied problem and explore more everyday!
+### We'll be looking at the all the possible problem be it supervisied or unsupervisied problem and explore more everyday!

+## NOTE: Find the python program along with dataset based on the commit statement !